eNMS-automation/eNMS/docs/services/service_system.rst

   service_classes["ExampleService"] = ExampleService

-When the application starts, it loads all python files in ``eNMS/eNMS/automation/services``, and adds all models to the database.
+When the application starts, it loads all python files in ``eNMS/eNMS/services``, and adds all models to the database.
-You can create instances of that service from the web UI.
+You can create instances of a service from the web UI.

-eNMS looks at the class parameters (SQL Alchemy columns) to auto-generate a form for the user to create new instances of that service.
+eNMS looks at the form class to auto-generate a form for the user to create new instances of that service.
-Parameters with _values sets the options in selection lists.
-Parameters with _name set the display name, or pretty-printed name in the UI.
-Parameters with _length restricts text input to a maximum length for length-sensitive APIs.

 For the ``ExampleService`` class displayed above, the SQL columns are the following ones: